-Mark McGurl is Professor of English at Stanford University, where his scholarly work centers on the relation of literature to social, educational and other institutions from the late 19th century to the present.
+Mark McGurl is the Albert Guérard Professor of Literature at Stanford University, where he has been a member of the English Department since 2012.
+His scholarly work centers on the relation of literature to social, educational and other institutions from the late 19th century to the present.
+He is former Director of the Stanford Center for the Study of the Novel, and has worked with the Stanford Literary Lab.
 He teaches a range of classes on American literature and related topics.

 McGurl received his BA from Harvard, then worked at the New York Times and the New York Review of Books.
 He earned his PhD in comparative literature from Johns Hopkins, and until 2011 taught at UCLA.

 He has held fellowships from Office of the President of the University of California and the Stanford Humanities Center, and been a Hurst Visiting Professor at Washington University in St. Louis.

 Stanford, CA 94305-2087

 Office hours Fall Quarter 2017: